Bicycle Plan documents

 • Fall 2023: Staff reference spring and summer feedback, create final version of Bicycle Plan

-• 2024 and future: engineers and planners reference the Bicycle Plan when making decisions about design of streets in Saint Paul
+• We are here.
+2024 and future: engineers and planners reference the Bicycle Plan when making decisions about design of streets in Saint Paul

 Project Materials